Painting Care Guide

 - If you are not framing your painting immediately, store it unrolled or loosely rolled in a cool, dry area, away from direct sunlight, moisture, or heat sources.

-- While our paintings are highly resistant once framed and displayed on your walls (they will not melt or warp in heat), they can be vulnerable when tightly rolled in a hot or humid setting.
+- While our paintings are highly resilient once stretched or framed and hung on the wall, they are more vulnerable when tightly rolled in a hot or humid setting.

 Framing & Display Recommendations

-- If you notice any curling at the edges before stretching, do not worry it is not damaged, stretching will correct this.
+- If you notice slight curling at the edges before stretching, this is normal.
+The stretching process will correct it.